 - bleeding or bruising in the groin

-- narrowing of the pulmonary veins after ablation

-- risk of affecting your heart's normal conduction which may lead to you needing to have a pacemaker fitted

-- blood clots formation and possible stroke
+- blood clot formation and possible stroke

 - build-up of fluid around the heart

-Making arrangements before your AF ablation
+Making arrangements before having my VT ablation

 Before your procedure, you will need to attend a nurse-led pre-assessment clinic as the next step in your care pathway.
 Currently, this pre-assessment service will be either a telephone or face to face appointment.
 For further enquiries, please contact the pre-assessment care team at 0203 313 3412.